-W Be a registered Canadian business or not-for-profit organization located anywhere in Canada.
+- Be a registered Canadian business or not-for-profit organization located anywhere in Canada.
 Some exclusions apply.
-Please see the opposite page for a list of exclusions.

-- Be committed to paying the student in full for the duration of the placement (the wage subsidy will be administered after receiving all supporting information and documents, including pay stubs, at the end of the placement term). - Provide full- or part-time work opportunity at a minimum of 10 hours/week, for a minimum of 4 weeks up to a maximum of 16 weeks. - Vot be the business owner, nor recruit and retain friends or family members as participants to the wage subsidy program. - Provide proof of student placement employment, start date, contract with participant, full wage and benefits of participant to Food Processing Skills Canada upon request
+Please see the opposite page for a list of exclusions. - Be committed to paying the student in full for the duration of the placement (the wage subsidy will be administered after receiving all supporting information and documents, including pay stubs, at the end of the placement term). - Provide full- or part-time work opportunity at a minimum of 10 hours/week, for a minimum of 4 weeks up to a maximum of 16 weeks. - Not recruit and retain friends or family members as participants to the wage subsidy program. - Provide proof of student placement employment, start date, contract with participant, full wage and benefits of participant to Food Processing Skills Canada upon request